coderhs/hsps.in/content/post/amazing-emoji-keyboard-in-linux.md

 ## More Emoji

-Even though there are a lot of emoji in the repo, my usage requires more 😁.
+Even though there are a lot of emojis in the repo, my usage requires more 😁.
-To feed ones greed, they can create the following folder
+To feed one's greed, they can create the following folder.

 ```sh
 /home/coderhs/.local/share/splatmoji/data
 ```
-then place emoji's inside a tsv file as follows. `<Emoji source name>/<any_name>.tsv`
+Then place emojis inside a tsv file as follows. `<Emoji source name>/<any_name>.tsv`

 A simple collection to add: